Code-Institute-Submissions/martindm33-martindm33.github.io/README.md

 ## Features

-- simple navigation menu
+- clear navigation menu
-- visual feedback indicators for navigation and links
-- A clean, consistent colour palette to provide a familiarity on each page
+- carousel of previous screenings
+- Instructions and links on how to set up your own cinema club

 ---

 ## Design

+I used [Coolors](https://coolors.co) to select a 3 tone palette that felt visually striking but also clean.